miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/GitHubDoc.md

 ## Considerations for technical writers

 The technical writer is responsible for using technical writing best practices to continuously update the documentation.
-We recommend preparing a list of questions about the Linear Regression Pro before going to each meeting with the developers, so that you will be able to accurately describe the features and updates of the app.
+We recommend preparing a list of questions about the TrendLine before going to each meeting with the developers, so that you will be able to accurately describe the features and updates of the app.
 Any new documentation must be written in Markdown on the [GitHub repository](https://github.com/miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA).

-# Guidelines for contributing to Linear Regression Pro
+# Guidelines for contributing to TrendLine

 Thank you for taking part of this project!
 Please kindly follow the specific guidelines for both the development and documentation teams.